alien-rpc/alien-rpc/packages/client/readme.md

 # @alien-rpc/client

-This package wraps a [Ky](https://github.com/sindresorhus/ky) client with a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that allows you to call your API routes as TypeScript methods.
+This package provides a client library for interacting with your API routes as TypeScript methods.

 > [!NOTE]
 > Typically, you should install `alien-rpc` instead of this package directly, then import from this package via `alien-rpc/client`.